frc2609/Charged-Up-2023/docs/Robot Instructions.md

 | Down  | Manual Adjust: Decrease upper setpoint
 | Left  | Manual Adjust: Retract extension
 | Right | Manual Adjust: Extend extension

+* These controls are only enabled while `ManualArmAdjust` is being used (you must modify the robot code to use it).
+By default, the DPAD is not mapped to anything.

 ## Dashboard
 This repository comes with a premade Shuffleboard layout.
 To use it, open Shuffleboard, open the File menu and press Load layout, then select `robot-shuffleboard-layout.json` in the root of this repository.